0mppula/Polish_Cow/readme.md

 Feel are free to use this project for learning or entertainment purposes! 🙂

-Link to [Dancing Polish Cow](https://csgo-weapons.netlify.app/) web application! 🐄
+Link to the [Dancing Polish Cow](https://csgo-weapons.netlify.app/) web application! 🐄